run3134/system-design-101/README.md

   <img src="images/api-performance.jpg">
 </p>

+1. client side,
+  - pagenation; if data is large, could be send by min batch, so client could start consume the data while other part of data is still on the way
+2. server side:
+  - caching on server side to improve the responsiveness
+  - async logging
+3. internet connection:
+  - connection pool
+  - payload compression: to improve the data transmit

 Pagination

 This is a common optimization when the size of the result is large.
 The results are streaming back to the client to improve the service responsiveness.